Nurses are tasked with life-saving, life-giving and life-sucking opportunities.

 Some of these things will take practice, because they are out of the normal patterns we have created for ourselves.
 It is OK to be a beginner and just try one thing during your next shift.
 Maybe share with a colleague what you intend to do (especially if they find you in the breakroom practicing your Power Pose).
 Sometimes we have little control over the things happening in our environment, but we always have control over our own personal actions.

-If you have any additional ideas to bring healing, resilience and positivity into your work day to reduce your stress, please share in a comment!
+Share YOUR tips to bring healing, resilience and positivity into your work day in a comment- it'll help your peers!